Completely inept and incredibly bizarre, Spy Cat is not worth paying money to see but it’s also not not worth a viewing.

 Disclaimer: this review was made possible thanks to a review provided by the film’s UK distributor, Signature Entertainment.

 I am becoming ever more convinced that Wolfgang and Christoph Lauenstein are aliens from another planet who have yet to hold a successful conversation with a human being.
 The twins, German filmmakers and Academy Award winners for their 1989 surrealist stop-motion short Balance, have put out feature films aimed at children in back-to-back years and both those films have been so utterly bizarre and uncanny, coupled with appalling animation qualities and random-happenstance plotting, that I’m having to cook up conspiracy theories in order to explain the strangeness away.
 The exact strange badness of Luis & the Aliens, their work from last year, and Spy Cat, known as Marnie’s World in its native Germany, are not mere results of slapdash dubbing and translation from its native language, although both movies most assuredly feature those.
-No, they extend way baser than such an excuse, so much so that even the usual rationalisation of opportunistic charlatans trying to copy the 2000s Pixar and DreamWorks formulas without understanding how or why they work covers it.
+No, they extend way baser than such an excuse, so much so that not even the usual rationalisation of opportunistic charlatans trying to copy the 2000s Pixar and DreamWorks formulas without understanding how or why they work covers it.

 Now, to be clear, Spy Cat is bad in almost exactly the same ways that the vast majority of rubbish cheap animated shovelware from foreign countries slopped into cinema screens by distributors expecting a guaranteed easy profit are bad.
 It’s an ugly and astonishingly cheap-looking film with flat backgrounds, crude textures, a sickly colour palette, ultra-basic boarding and character models that are inconsistently proportioned (many times changing sizes between shots), plastic-y and dead behind the eyes.
 The animation itself is lacking in fluid motion which makes conversations look like animatronics at a rundown fairground ride and action setpieces barely meet the level of the cutscenes from Mort the Chicken on the PS1.
 The characters all have a total of one trait each (if they’re lucky) and many of them grate on the nerves.
 The narrative is simultaneously under and over-plotted, burying a premise that could barely sustain a single 12-minute Disney Jr. episode under a mountain of pointless detours and side-plots which add nothing except the minutes required to reach feature-length.
 And the dub is atrocious with alternately flat and shrill line-reads from incompetent actors, sound effects frequently missing altogether, and many instances of dubbers talking even though their character’s mouths aren’t moving.